Launching Start for Life

 We’ll use learning from our place-based work, enabling settings to strengthen their offer and support families in improving the home learning environment.

-Parents can visit Start for Life to find tips and activities to help support their child's development and find further support in their local area.
+Parents can visit our Words for Life website to find tips and activities to help support their child's development and find further support in their local area.

 What is the home learning environment and why does it matter?